JacobParent7/Mixed-Signal-STM32-Dev-Board/README.md

             - Is shielding important to us?
         - Plotting below function in DESMOS we see lighter loads require much larger inductance (6x) what we calculated, so we chose a 68 uF inductor
         - Although datasheet says we can use 4.7uF minimum caps, we want to consolidate our BOM, so choose 22uF as required by LDO
+#### [DNP???]
+    - We have a DNP (Do not place) cap because the datasheet recommends it for stability and speed
+    - We still want the option to place it, so we will put pads on the PCB for it.
 ![Screenshot 2024-06-25 214346](https://github.com/JacobParent7/Mixed-Signal-STM32-Dev-Board/assets/105901480/91e6cef9-52f3-44ba-89f5-1ca48ed08062)

+### Bias Generator
+    - We have a single supply 0V -> 3.3 V
+    - Bias an input to 1/2 VA to give max swing potential for superimposed AC signal
+    - Provide bypass cap as recommended by datasheet (place physically close on board)
+    - In high freq designs, the voltage and ground planes seperated by a dielectric board material create a low value high speed capacitor.